dwave-examples/coordinated-multipoint-notebook/README.md

 [Matched filter](https://en.wikipedia.org/wiki/Matched_filter) and
 [minimum mean squared error (MMSE)](https://en.wikipedia.org/wiki/Minimum_mean_square_error).
 However, these methods perform poorly in dense urban environments as the ratio of cellphones to base stations and noise increase[[1]](#1).
-Additionally, advanced decoding techniques improve throughput but demand computational resources that grow exponentially with network size.
+Additionally, complete (or verifiable) decoding techniques, such as sphere decoding, improve throughput but demand computational resources that grow exponentially with network size.
 Power consumption, therefore, is a problem.
 A quantum computer, in contrast, can provide powerful computational abilities with low power needs.
-To solve the decoding problem with a quantum computer, you formulate it as a
-[binary quadratic model](https://docs.dwavesys.com/docs/latest/c_gs_workflow.html).
+To solve the decoding problem with a quantum computer, you formulate it as a [binary quadratic model](https://docs.dwavesys.com/docs/latest/c_gs_workflow.html).

 The decoding problem is to find a sequence of symbols, with the length of the